7i6ht/math2visual/backend/docs/cleanup_setup.md

 - Configurable via `--temp-svg-age-hours` parameter
 - Shorter threshold since these are meant to be very temporary (user-aborted generations)

+#### Tutor Sessions (Database)
+- Default: 2 hours of inactivity
+- Fixed expiration time (not configurable via CLI)
+- Sessions are automatically expired based on `last_activity` timestamp
+- Only cleaned up when database is available (gracefully skips if database is unavailable)
+- Required for proper operation with multiple Gunicorn workers (sessions are shared via database)

 ### Archive Files
 Archive files are only created when running in **debug mode** (`FLASK_DEBUG=true`):
 - `formal_{timestamp}_{uuid}.svg`